r-bioinformatics/edgePy/docs/CONTRIBUTING.md

 ## Updating the documentation

-New documentation will need to be built by Sphinx in order to update the HTML pages that _readthedocs.org_ displays.

-If you created a new documentation file, make sure it's located at `\docs`.
+If you created a new documentation file, make sure that it is in markdown (**.md**) or reStructuredText (**.rst**) formats, preferably the latter.
+The new file should also be located under `\docs`.

 Add the name of the new documentation file under the appropriate tree in `\docs\index.rst`.

+At this point, you are done adding to the documentation. readthedocs.org will automatically run the *conf.py* file and update the docs accordingly on each commit.

+Optionally for local testing, you can build local HTML files of the documentation as follows:

 Build the documentation in HTML format with: